 Academics and critics debate and discuss allegorical works to explore what the author’s meaning or intention might have been.
 Because authors rarely state the purpose of their allegories, years of debate can flourish in the academic world.

 The allegory is more challenging to use in writing than a metaphor because you must weave it through your entire piece.
 For full effect, you must find a story idea that connects to your larger idea then devise the allegory to let your fictional characters explore your real-world topic.

 When writing an allegory, remember that the audience must figure out what your characters and story represent.
 Finally, give readers enough clues to let them see your overall purpose without stating your meaning and message.
 Be subtle, but ensure readers see the meaning of your allegory.

 Whether you choose to add a few powerful metaphors to your writing or decide to let an allegory define your ideas for you, understanding how these two tools are used will make your writing more powerful.

-Comparison is one thing that helps the reader understand things that are harder to grasp.
-Both allegory and metaphor allow this in your writing.
+Comparison helps the reader understand ideas that are difficult to grasp.
+Both the allegory and metaphor allow this in your writing.

 - ✓ Excellent online grammar knowledgebase

 - ✓ Useful for non-native English speakers and new writers